Since May 2019, GE's Grid Solutions business has achieved two global certifications:

 Reducing water consumption is an important improvement area in Grid Solutions sites, including factories, construction sites and offices.
 Here are some examples of Grid Solutions’ water initiatives:

 Waste management has an environmental impact for industrial enterprises and waste recovery is a specific area of Grid Solutions' commitment to reduce its carbon footprint.
 Each site is encouraged to follow the waste management pyramid.
 This pyramid of priority setting Is built around preventing and reducing waste production, recycling, reuse and recovery.
+More than 90% of waste were recycled or recovered in 2020.

 Explore GE's environmentally friendly alternative to SF₆ gas for high-voltage switchgear, while gaining an understanding of the global warming challenges industries are facing today.